fastrgv/Interval-RPN-Calculator/README.md

 				Eg: M5 pushes data in memory #5 onto stack top

 ### Operation
 Type numbers and hit (enter) to push each of them onto the RPN stack.
 Then a single key defines the desired operation.

 RPN means that you enter the numbers first, then define the operation.
 A unary operator, like sin, will apply the function to the number at the top of the numeric stack, then push the result back on the stack top.
 A binary operator will pop two values off the stack, then perform the operation on them, and push the result back on the stack top.

 For those familiar with the HP RPN calculators, the number entry here differs slightly.
 To enter scientific notation you simply type the number as you would normally, eg "1.3e5" or "1.3e-6" followed by the (enter)-key.
+The (n)-key will negate the value at the stack top. (i.e.: typing "-1.3e-6" is not allowed)

 In order that math OPs only require a single keystroke **a unary minus is not allowed**